developmentseed/housing-passports-labeling/app/posts/s0-introduction/0-1-Overview/index.md

 	- We have not considered the building type class.
 	- In the building material class, we have not considered the plant_material class since it was not relevant for this city.

-## Rooftops labeling
+## Rooftops mapping

-The rooftops labeling was done in Independencia District in Lima as a continuation of the Housing Passports work.
+The rooftops mapping was done in Independencia District in Lima as a continuation of the Housing Passports work.
-The labeling was done using the Java OpenStreetMap tool and the properties considered on labeling were:
+The mapping was done using the Java OpenStreetMap tool and the properties considered on mapping were:

 <table border cellpadding="5px">
 	<tr>